 Step 3: Task Details

-Note: You can't entirely configure the data files path.
-Once you create a new task, a folder named upon the task ID (non-configurable - automatically assigned) will be created on the specified Data-Set Base Path location which will include Export, Log, and Backup subfolders for the data and log files.
-Import folder needs to be manually created under the task ID folder. |
+Note:You can't entirely configure the data files path.
+Once you create a new task, a folder with the name of the the task ID (non-configurable - automatically assigned) will be created in the specified Data-Set Base Path location which will include Export, Log, and Backup subfolders for the data and log files.
+The Import folder needs to be manually created under the task ID folder. |

-On the same page, you can switch between your tasks (7), edit, and delete them (8) using the Task Actions (9) drop-down menu.
+On the same page, you can switch between your tasks (7), edit, and delete them (8) by using the Task Actions (9) drop-down menu.